Marcia Marcus: Work

 Although known for self-portraits, Marcus painted portraits of many people associated with the arts including collectors, critics and fellow artists.
 Among those Marcus depicted in her paintings were Jill Johnston, Red Grooms, Lucas Samaras, Willem de Kooning, Sari Dienes, Henry Geldzahler, Myron Stout, Bob Thompson, and Roy Neuberger.
 Many of her works visually address issues like female desire, race, and motherhood.

-Her work is in various public museum collections including the Whitney Museum of American Art, Smithsonian American Art Museum, Hirshhorn Museum and Sculpture Garden, Minneapolis Institute of Art, Albright-Knox Art Gallery, Philadelphia Museum of Art, National Museum of Women in the Arts, Williams College Museum of Art, the University of Colorado at Boulder Museum, and the Maier Museum of Art at Randolph College.
+Her work is held in various public museum collections including the Whitney Museum of American Art, Smithsonian American Art Museum, Hirshhorn Museum and Sculpture Garden, Minneapolis Institute of Art, Albright-Knox Art Gallery, Philadelphia Museum of Art, National Museum of Women in the Arts, Williams College Museum of Art, the University of Colorado at Boulder Museum, and the Maier Museum of Art at Randolph College.